 Read skier and snowboarder-submitted reviews on Grand Geneva that rank the ski resort and mountain town on a scale of one to five stars for attributes such as terrain, nightlife and family friendliness.
 See how Grand Geneva stacks up in the reviews, on and off the slopes, from skiing and family activities to the après scene.
 Read up on pros, cons and other comments in reviews left by fellow skiers and riders.
 Don't forget to submit your own Grand Geneva review!
 Scroll to the bottom of this page to let other travelers know about your skiing and resort experience.
-For more destination information, click Add to Compare to see a side-by-side comparison of Grand Geneva vs. other ski resorts (up to 10 total).

 Reviews for Grand Geneva

 A ski resort's overall star rating displayed here is not calculated based on a simple average but takes several factors, including the age of a review, into account.

 Skied here 1/26/20.
 I was pleasantly surprised.
 Sure, the hill isn't very high.
 But there are a lot of interesting and challenging runs for any skill level.
 It was the first time for the little kids in our family.
 The lessons were well-organized and helpful and the beginner terrain was perfect for them.

 I skied on a Sunday and was very pleased to find out that, as a senior, my lift ticket was half-price, $27 -- not bad!

 The only downside to Grand Geneva is that they want you to fill out a profile/liability form before skiing.
 You can do it on the computers in the chalet, but the lines can be long.
 But, you can also do this on-line beforehand.
 My advice is to fill this out the night before and then you can skip the lines.

 Last piece of advice: try the walking tacos in the cafeteria -- very good!